- Housing and Residence Life Handbook

 Bar-B-Q grills are available at the Village and Courtyard Apartments.
 You may use your own grill but it is unlawful and a fire hazard to use grills close to the buildings.
 Grills must be used no less than ten (10) feet from the buildings.

 All University housing is treated once a month.
 The exterminator is scheduled for the second Wednesday of each month for Belk, Cypress, North, and Pine, and scheduled for Oak Hall and the Village Apartments on the following day.
-You should report pest problems to your Resident Advisor or University Resident Administrator.
+You should report pest problems to your Resident Advisor or University Community Director.
 Be specific with the type of pest so the correct pesticide can be used.
 Please empty your trash on a regular basis to prevent ants, roaches, etc.

 There are network and Internet connections per bed.
 An additional data port is available in the sunroom in the Village Apartments.
 Wireless service is provided in all residence halls and the Village and Courtyard Apartments.

 What is ResNet?